gallery

 Limitations

-Although ʻaʻaliʻi is drought tolerant, it will shed leaves in extreme drought.
-These shrubs have a moderate salt tolerance.
+Although ʻaʻaliʻi is drought tolerant, it will shed leaves and become unattractive in periods of extreme drought.
+[16] These shrubs have a moderate salt tolerance.

 Male ʻaʻaliʻi do not produce the characteristic seed capsules which are a prominent feature in landscapes or for lei production.